 Bonding and Quality Time

-The “Let Animals Lead” Philosophy
+The ‘Let Animals Lead’ Philosophy

 “As a behavior consultant, we have learned that force-free methods and positive reinforcement offer the best ways to work with dogs with past behavior issues,” says Clune.
 That is why Prasad’s Let Animals Lead method is so useful when practicing Reiki with pets.
-You can create a space for a pet to join you in peace and calm, but if they are not willing or interested, it is okay.
+You can create a space for a pet to join you in peace and calm, but if they aren’t willing or interested, it is okay.
 “When an animal says no, if they are aggravated, or don’t feel like it right now it is important to give them the choice and let them decide when,” says Prasad.

 “I have only had one animal who didn’t want Reiki,” shares Clune.
 This dog had been having trouble in playgroups and seemed anxious around other dogs.
 “We took a walk [to an enclosed area], once inside he was pacing, he was running the perimeter.
 I sat and I was sharing space, and he wanted to go out of the gate.
 He was very nervous being contained.
 He had a reason not to want to be contained.
 So, I started bringing him off the property and we went on walks in the woods on long-lines.
 Eventually [in these physically open environments] he loved Reiki, so much so he would fall asleep with me.
-Today he is dog selective, but he does like other dogs and can be around them.
+Today, he is dog selective, but he does like other dogs and can be around them.”

-How to Practice Reiki At Home
+How to Practice Reiki at Home

 While you can easily find a Reiki Master who professionally works with pets in your area, you may want to give it a go yourself.
-If you find you enjoy it, you can even train to become a Reiki certified practitioner and work with other pets too.
+If you find you enjoy it, you can even train to become a Reiki-certified practitioner and work with other pets too.

 Are Virtual Reiki Sessions Worthwhile?